-This year’s MMLA is taking place in Cincinnati, November 9-12 2017.
-The topic for the Dickens Society sponsored panel is “Itinerant Dickens: travel and travelers in Dickens’s life and works.”
-Proposals (250 words) should be emailed to the panel organizer Jerome Meckier at jmeckier[at]outlook.com by April 5, 2017.
+The 2017 MMLA convention took place in Cincinnati, November 9-12 2017.
+The topic for the Dickens Society sponsored panel was “Itinerant Dickens: travel and travelers in Dickens’s life and works.”

-This year’s NeMLA is taking place in Baltimore, Maryland, from March 23-26.
+This year’s NeMLA took place in Baltimore, Maryland, from March 23-26.
 See the call for proposals below: